 He'd been in a few times before, but always wanted just two beers; hold the conversation.
 I obliged.
-I'm not one of those mixologists who has to solve everybody's problems, not even everybody who leans on the bar at The Lost Cause Bar & Grill on a dead Tuesday midnight.
+I'm not one of those mixologists who has to solve everybody's problems, not even everybody who leans on my bar on a dead Wednesday midnight.
 But after about an hour when he ordered an unprecedented third beer, he looked like he needed to talk.
 And, like I said, it was dead.

-He sat at the back of the bar – an ideal place for a private conversation since the raccoons had taken the night off.
+He sat at the back of the bar by the Burroughs' adding machine – an ideal place for a private conversation since the raccoons had taken the night off.
 "John," he started out as if we'd shared intimate discussions for years, "I got a carton of memories today.
 Now I don't know what to do with them."

 I polished a clean glass and nodded profoundly (got that out of Bartending 101).
 Inevitably, he continued, "Got a box of my ex-wife's papers.
 She died last month and I guess her friends didn't know what else to do with them.
 Probably should have tossed them straight away, but didn't.
 Started reading them and couldn't stop.
 But I can't make myself read this last one.
 Not sure what to do."

 Now, an almost-question like that just begs for a little advice, no matter how ambiguous, and your amateur always jumps right in.
 That's what distinguishes a pro, the ability to outwait the sucker opening.
 Simply continue the profound nod – I appreciate how complex your problem is and certainly wouldn't presume to offer a suggestion without hearing the entire situation.
 No matter how long the patient waits, you wait longer.